aaronpowell/ps-nvm/README.md

 # Node Version Manager for Windows

 This is a simple PowerShell module for installing and using multiple Node.js versions on Windows.
+This is inspired by [creationix's nvm](https://github.com/creationix/nvm) tool for bash.

 # Install via PowerShell Gallery